 Despite some interesting history Japanese education doesn't have their foundations in blind deference.
 Teachers purposefully retract their proboscis from the classroom and at a very young age children are taught conflict management.
 Unruly kids are reined in by other kids, clean their own classes, distribute lunch and clean up after, an effort is made to cultivate a truly self-regulating population.
 At my school there were mini student concil meetings in every class, agendas and schedules organized by the students themselves.
 A taste of direct democracy.
 In one example a 7th grade class in Zushi was provided chromebooks, which then devolved into the kind of things 7th graders use the internet for.
 The response was to issue chromebooks at 6th grade instead, confronting and correcting the inevitable troubles later on.
 The change stuck.

 Consciousness about the environment is very prominent in Japan.
 I can babble on about abstract causes that are as distant to the largely irreligious Japanese as they are to you like Confucisanism or Shintoism but ultimately it's something drilled into schools.
 The phrase "itadakimasu" translates more to "I will receive" more than "thanks for the meal."
 Kids internalize a sense of gratitude in whatever had to die for their plate.
 Food waste is similarly discouraged.
-Field trips to farms aren't uncommon and regular on-campus events like growing vegetables, caring for chickens, and planting flowers ensure that nature isn't some distant object even in the concrete hellscape of Tokyo.
+Field trips to farms are common and regular on-campus events like growing vegetables, caring for chickens, and planting flowers ensure that nature isn't some distant object even in the concrete hellscape of Tokyo.
 This sort of awareness isn't shrouded in the grim messaging of climate refugees and the Anthropocene and Japan isn't the sort of nation facing immediate existential threats from climate change either.

 One staggering children's book I saw was titled しんでくれた "(they) died for me" with a plate of food on the cover.